MicrosoftDocs/azure-devops-docs/docs/organizations/security/security-glossary.md

 ## Service principal

 A service principal is the local representation, or application instance, of a global application object in a single tenant or directory.
 When an application is given permission to access resources in a tenant (upon registration or consent), a service principal object is created.
-To learn more, see [Application and service principal objects in Azure Active Directory](/azure/active-directory/develop/app-objects-and-service-principals).
+To learn more, see [Application and service principal objects in Azure Active Directory](/azure/active-directory/develop/app-objects-and-service-principals) and [service principal and managed identity support in Azure DevOps](../../integrate/get-started/authentication/service-principal-managed-identity.md).

 ## Secure Sockets Layer (SSL)